it’s time to sell your coins you are faced with several

 offer you a good price for your coins.

-the auction house wants your coins to sell, they encourage
+Also because the auction house wants your coins to sell, they

-you to have your raw coins certified and your certified coins
+encourage you to have your raw coins certified and your certified

-recertified or CAC stickered.
-While this process does not
+coins recertified or CAC stickered.
+While this process does

 for the seller.
 The seller’s fee is usually 5 percent